Custom Buttons

 Command Line Parameter

-the command line parameter will be passed to the called executable.
+The command line parameter will be passed to the called executable.

 e.g.: /verylowdisk